William Dathan Holbert: Political activism

 From 2003 to 2005, Holbert led the Southern National Patriots, a militia and fledgling political party based in Western North Carolina.
 The group was a controversial conservative activist organization.
 Members often were seen in uniform on the streets of Forest City, North Carolina.
 At its height, the organization had 500 active members and acquired a meeting house on Main Street in Forest City.
 The group was criticized as being a racist organization in 2005 by the local branch of the NAACP.
 He denied this charge, claiming that several of the group's members were African American.
 The group collapsed in 2005 when Holbert left the U.S.

 Murder convictions

-Holbert and his partner (later wife), Laura Michelle Reese, were arrested by authorities as they attempted to make their way into Nicaragua via Costa Rica on July 26, 2010, calling themselves William and Jane Cortez.
+Holbert and his partner (later wife), Laura Michelle Reese, were arrested by authorities as they attempted to make their way into Nicaragua from Costa Rica on July 26, 2010, calling themselves William and Jane Cortez.

 Prosecutors said that Holbert confessed to killing five American expatriates in Panama.
 Prosecutors say Holbert befriended the victims, shot them in the head, and then buried their bodies.
 One of the victims was "a career criminal with a hand in drug running who escaped from prison".
 Some sources indicate he confessed to killing a sixth, American lawyer Jeffery A. Kline.

 Six years after his confession for the killing of five people in Panama, the Superior Court of Chiriquí Province set a trial date for December 5, 2016.
 On August 14, 2017, Holbert was sentenced to 47 years and his ex-wife, Reese, was sentenced to 26 years for her role.